-Revenue Impact
+Cost Recovery and Revenue Impact

 For the purposes of this case, Staff evaluated Idaho revenue impact by comparing net revenues/costs included in base rates under the 1992 contract to revenues/costs that will be included in rates under the new Agreement.
-Until the new jurisdictional allocation methodology and revenues/costs of the new Agreement are included in base rates as part of a general rate case, the Company proposes to account for the changes through the PCA.
+Until the new jurisdictional allocation methodology and revenues/costs of the new Agreement are included in base rates as part of a general rate case, the Company proposes to account for the changes through the Company's Idaho PCA.
 The comparison also reflects that Potlatch is subject to the PCA under the new Agreement but was not subject to the PCA under the old contract.

-The simplest way to evaluate the impact of the new Agreement is to compare the net cost of the two contracts on a system basis.
+The simplest way to evaluate the impact of the new Agreement, Staff contends, is to compare the net cost of the two contracts on a system basis.
 The old contract had annual system expenses of \$28.8 million and annual system revenues of \$26.2 million for a net annual cost of \$2.6 million.
 The new Agreement has annual system expenses of \$31.25 million and annual revenues of \$27.7 million for a net system cost of \$3.6 million.
 Therefore, the new Agreement increases annual net costs by approximately \$1 million on a system basis.

-However, the change proposed in the jurisdictional allocation shifts most of the costs to the Idaho jurisdiction.
+However, the proposed change in the jurisdictional allocation, Staff notes, shifts most of the costs to the Idaho jurisdiction.
 Under the jurisdictional allocation methodology approved with the old contract, the net cost allocated annually to Idaho is actually a benefit of \$296,000.
-Under the allocation methodology proposed with the new Agreement, Idaho costs increase by \$4.1 million from a \$296,000 allocated net benefit to a \$3.8 million directly assigned net cost.
-The Company proposes to pass this annual expense increase through the PCA until costs are included in base rates.
-A \$4.1 million increase in base rates represents a 2.3% overall increase in Idaho revenue requirement on a permanent basis.
-On the other hand, Staff notes that Potlatch will contribute approximately \$5.3 million during the current year as a Schedule 25 customer subject to the

-PCA.
-Therefore, the net effect of the new Agreement during the 2003 PCA period is a \$1.2 million reduction in costs borne by other Idaho customers.
+Under the allocation methodology proposed with the new Agreement, Idaho costs increase by \$4.1 million for the term of the Agreement, from a \$296,000 allocated net benefit to a \$3.8 million directly assigned net cost.
+A \$4.1 million increase in Idaho's revenue requirement represents the equivalent of a 2.3% overall rate increase.
+Until power purchase costs are included in base rates, the Company proposes to pass 100% of this annual expense increase through the Idaho PCA.
+Staff agrees with the recovery method proposed.
+Staff notes that Potlatch will contribute approximately \$5.3 million during the current year as a Schedule 25 customer subject to the PCA.
+The resultant net effect of the new Agreement during the 2003 PCA period is a \$1.2 million reduction in deferred costs borne by other Idaho customers.

+The above analysis of revenue impact, however, is valid only under existing rates and continued service to Potlatch under Schedule 25.
 Staff notes that there is a possibility that the net cost of the Agreement could increase in the future if rates applied to serve Potlatch are reduced.
 Moreover, there will be no offsetting revenue through the PCA from Potlatch under normal water and power supply conditions to offset the effect of higher base rates.
 In fact, during high water conditions, Potlatch will receive some of the PCA credit that would otherwise go to other Idaho customers.
-However, because the rate paid to Potlatch for generation is fixed, Staff contends that it is likely that the cost differential between the cost to serve Potlatch and the cost to buy its generation will ultimately decline.
+However, because the rate paid to Potlatch for generation is fixed, Staff believes that it is likely that the cost differential between the cost to serve Potlatch and the cost to buy its generation will ultimately decline.